tigran123/urantia-book-explorer/README.md

 # The Urantia Book Explorer Web Application

-NOTE: the default language for the application is Russian, but you can easily switch to English by going to the fifth tab that has a gear icon and the word "НАСТРОЙКИ" and then use the first selector to choose "English" instead of the default "русский".

-The Urantia Book Explorer (UBEX) is expected to have the following features when completed:
+The Urantia Book Explorer (UBEX) has the following main features:

-* Side-by-side comparison of multiple (ultimately ALL) translations of the Urantia Book with the English text.
+* Side-by-side comparison of ALL translations of the Urantia Book with the English text.

-* Search Engine (with regular expressions etc)
+* Very powerful Text Search Engine (with regular expressions etc)

-* Integrated Quiz (for testing your knowledge of the Urantia Book)

-* Built-in annotations (readonly)

-* User-defined annotations (read write)
+The detailed comparison with other similar application is available from the tab "CONTACT"

 The application uses the following JavaScript libraries (found in jquery/ subdirectory)